Arthur Heming: Career as an artist

+Difficulties as an artist

 Heming was diagnosed as colour blind and as a result worked mostly in black and white for almost all of his life, with the addition of yellow.
 However, near the end of his career, he started to paint using the full range of colours, having been told by a fellow artist he was no longer colour blind.